vkononov/package-audit/README.md

 * Ruby
 * Node (using Yarn)

-## Known Issues

-1. [RubyGems.org API](https://guides.rubygems.org/rubygems-org-api/) produces an incorrect date for the latest version of the [puma](https://github.com/puma/puma) gem.
-As a result, `puma` is shown on reports as an outdated and a deprecated gem as a false positive.

 ## Report Example

 Below is an example of running the script on a project that uses both Ruby and Node.